-Below is a suggested framework that will provide a basic footprint from which to build your Qlik data model to serve both the needs of your organisation, Archive to Report, but also address many data access risk and compliance issues.
-Including GDPR.
+Below is a suggested framework that will provide a basic footprint from which to build your Qlik data model from your data fabric, to serve both the needs of your organisation, Archive to Report, but also address many data access risk and compliance issues.
+Including for ESG and GDPR.

 Qlik Governed Data Access – Example Framework

 To simplify where Qlik can add value to your enterprise a series of distinct stages, listed in reverse, have been defined to create a framework for data access:

 Data is desensitised, summarised and aggregated making it low risk and suitable for public consumption to meet the need of external stakeholders.